creditcardGenius Team

 Instant approval: Yes

 The Tangerine Money-Back Credit Card tops our list for newcomers, largely due to its cash back system.
-It's one of the very, very few credit cards that allows you to decide the two spending categories that you'll earn 2% cash back for.
+It's one of the very, very few credit cards that lets you choose your own cash back categories.
+You can choose two spending categories and earn 2% back on them – but if you also hold a Tangerine savings account and choose to deposit your cash back there, you can choose a third earning category, too.

 Money Back Categories of Tangerine Bank